 The Potential Gas Committee consists of members, advisors and representatives from the exploration, producing, pipeline and distribution sectors of the and natural gas industry, together with observers from various professional and industry trade associations, research organizations and government agencies, and from Canada and Mexico.

 The Potential Gas Committee is organized into eight Area Work Committees with chairs who are overseen by two Regional Vice Presidents (Eastern and Western).
 These committees perform the actual resource assessments for their respective areas.
 Standing committees include the Board of Directors, Editorial Committee, Committee on Definitions and Procedures, Time and Site Committee and Website Committee.
 The duties and present membership of these committees are detailed below.
-Organization of the Potential Gas Committee is outlined in Figure 2.
+Organization of the Potential Gas Committee is outlined in Figure below.